Capped drawdown

 With capped drawdown, your pension pot – after you’ve taken your tax-free amount – is invested into funds designed to pay you an income.

-The amount you can take as income is capped at 150% of the rate set by the Government Actuary's Department.
-The capped drawdown rate is broadly based on the income a healthy person of the same age could get from a lifetime annuity.
+The amount you can take as income is capped at 150% of the rate set by the Government Actuary's Department (GAD)

-It’s reviewed every three years if you’re under age 75, and annually after this.
+It’s reviewed every three years if you’re under age 75, and annually after this and can fall, stay the same or increase on each review.

 On the review date, a new maximum income is calculated – based on the revised pension pot value and the most recent GAD rates – and set for the next period.